Sandlund Art

-Sandlund Art – where car models comes to life
+Where car models comes to life

 “I’ll never agree to bargain – this is my hobby and I put my fervour, passion and my energy into every model that I build.
 That is why there is no room for bargaining”- Magnus Sandlund says firmly over the phone.

-You understand his argument when you see what kind of art he is making.
+You understand his argument when you see what kind of art he is making.-

 “Well, I have not only been building.
 Truth be told, I have collected a variety of different models too.
-I am an omnivore and generalist when it comes to my collections.
-It can be anything from Volvo and SAAB models, police cars in scale 1:43, Group B Rally models, LeMans cars.
-The summary of my collection is – scattered.”
+I am an omnivore and a generalist when it comes to my collections.
+It can be anything from Volvo and SAAB models to police cars in 1:43 scale, Group B rally models, and Le Mans cars.
+The summary of my collection is—scattered.”

 He likes older everyday Europeans